Marcos-Sanson/UC3M-ML/README.md

   - **Dr. Antonio Artés Rodríguez**: Professor, Signal Theory and Communications Department

 ## Collaborators/Students
-This work is a collaborative effort from both Marcos Sanson and Conrad Niewienda, under the guidance of the professors.
+This work is a collaborative effort from Marcos Sanson and Conrad Niewienda, under the guidance of the professors.

 ## Labs Overview